Anoka-Ramsey Community College

 Section B. The CSS shall have an Advisor approved by the College President after consultation with the CSS.

-Section C. The CSS shall have officers that are elected annually by members to form the executive board.
+Section C. The CSS shall have officers that are elected annually by members and the student body (in the case of the spring election see Article IV, Section F) to form the executive board.

 Section D. Executive Board:

 Subsection i.
-The Executive Board shall include the President, Vice President, Treasurer, Secretary, Director of Public Relations, and Director of Technology.
+The Executive Board shall include the President, Vice President, Treasurer, Secretary, Director of Public Relations, and LeadMN Liaison.

 Subsection iii.
 The Executive Board is responsible for the interpretation of the Constitution.